Background pattern

 • Euphoria or overexcitement.

-Stop taking Dolquine and see a doctor immediately if you notice any of the following serious side effects; you may need urgent medical treatment:
+Stop taking Dolquine and see a doctor immediately if you notice any of the following serious adverse effects; you may need urgent medical treatment:

 • Liver problems.
-Symptoms may include a general feeling of discomfort, with or without jaundice (yellowing of the skin and eyes), dark urine, nausea, vomiting and/or abdominal pain.
-Rare cases of liver insufficiency (including fatal cases) have been observed.
+Symptoms may include a general feeling of discomfort, with or without jaundice (yellowing of the skin and eyes), dark urine, nausea, vomiting, and/or abdominal pain.
+Rare cases of liver failure (including fatal cases) have been observed.

-• eruption with fever and flu-like symptoms and enlargement of lymph nodes.
+• rash with fever and flu-like symptoms and enlarged lymph nodes.
 It could be a disease called drug reaction with eosinophilia and systemic symptoms (DRESS).

-• blisters, generalized scaly skin, pustules with pus along with fever.
-It could be a disease called generalized acute pustular psoriasis (PEGA).
+• blisters, widespread scaly skin, spots with pus along with fever.
+It could be a disease called acute generalized exanthematous pustulosis (AGEP).

-• blistering or peeling of the skin around the lips, eyes, mouth, nose and genitals, flu-like symptoms and fever.
-It could be a disease called Stevens-Johnson syndrome (SSJ).
+• blisters or peeling of the skin around the lips, eyes, mouth, nose, and genitals, flu-like symptoms, and fever.
+It could be a disease called Stevens-Johnson syndrome (SJS).

-• multiple skin lesions, itching, joint pain, fever and general feeling of discomfort.
-It could be a disease called toxic epidermal necrolysis (NET).
+• multiple skin lesions, skin itching, joint pain, fever, and general feeling of discomfort.
+It could be a disease called toxic epidermal necrolysis (TEN).

-• skin reaction, including purple, elevated and painful ulcers, especially on the arms, hands, fingers, face and neck, which may also be accompanied by fever.
-It could be a disease called Sweet syndrome.
+• skin reaction, including purple-colored, raised, and painful ulcers, especially on the arms, hands, fingers, face, and neck, which may also be accompanied by fever.
+It could be a disease called Sweet's syndrome.

-If you consider that any of the side effects you are experiencing are serious or if you notice any side effect not mentioned in this leaflet, inform your doctor or pharmacist.
+If you consider any of the adverse effects you are experiencing to be serious or if you notice any adverse effect not mentioned in this leaflet, inform your doctor or pharmacist.

 Do not store at a temperature above 30 °C.